tiberiocg/SEBC/challenges/labs/0_setup.md

---List the cloud provider you are using (AWS, GCE, Azure, other) aws
+-List the cloud provider you are using (AWS, GCE, Azure, other) aws